Menthalion/FateProvidence/README.md

 ## Creation and progression

-Character creation and progression follow Fate Condensed like the rest of the rules except for the following
+Character creation and progression follow Fate Condensed like the rest of the rules except for the following:

 ### Stunt families